dogweather/forkful/content/en/javascript/strings/capitalizing-a-string.md

   \ to uppercase while keeping the remaining characters as is.
 This operation is\u2026"
 lastmod: '2024-03-13T22:45:00.418440-06:00'
 model: gpt-4-0125-preview
-summary: "Capitalizing a string means converting the first character of the string\
-  \ to uppercase while keeping the remaining characters as is.
-This operation is\u2026"
+summary: Capitalizing a string means converting the first character of the string to uppercase while keeping the remaining characters as is.
 title: Capitalizing a string
 weight: 2
 ---